19 years later, EHT's Elko swims around Absecon Island again

 She would swim throughout the winter in a pool before and after work.
 She got into the bay and ocean in May.

 On Sunday, Elko followed Whelan’s 1978 course.
-She started and finished at the State Street beach in Atlantic City.
+She started and finished at the States Avenue beach in Atlantic City.

 Rowers Zach Eberson and Ray Conover accompanied her in a lifeguard boat.
 Her college coach, Marian Cassidy Clark, was also in the boat.